Reading from Network

 }

-The executable field is false because the mint account's data field stores state, not executable code.
+The mint account's data field stores state, not executable code, so the executable field is false.

-The Token Program defines the Mint data type, which is stored in the mint account's data field.
+The Token Program defines the Mint data type, which is stored in the data field.

 {